 I think you are referring to the last discourse in which Jesus bids farewell to His disciples.
 It begins after He has finished washing their feet, in chapter 13, and continues until chapter 17.
 It’s a very long farewell discourse, four long chapters.
 It was an amazing decision by the Holy Spirit in collaboration with John to record such a long discourse.

 The first part of the book emphasised that Jesus is God, the Word made flesh, who came to dwell among us.
 Although Jesus no longer lives among us in the flesh, the Holy Spirit is still with us.
 The Gospel of John presents us with a new way of thinking about God in the form of the Holy Spirit.
 The Spirit dwells in the believing religious community and in this way the community has the Spirit of Christ.
 It is amazing!
 The work of the Holy Spirit is to remind us of the words of Jesus.
 The Spirit does not bring us new information, but reminds us of the words of Jesus.
-There is a connection with the Creator God of whom the Word was a part, for “without him nothing was made that has been made”.
+There is a connection with the Creator God of whom the Word was a part, for “without him nothing was made that has been made.”

 This is the Word who became flesh and dwelt among us.
 He ended up on the cross, but He could not be kept in the tomb.
 Even before He went to the cross, a community was formed around Him, around His words, around the Word.
-He talks a lot in chapter 17 and says: “I gave them the word”.
+He talks a lot in chapter 17 and says: “I gave them the word.”
 The Word and the Spirit will hold the community together.
 So you will be the body of Christ in the world.
 When the Spirit is among us, Christ identifies with us in that way.
 This is how the history of the Gospel continues after chapter 21.

 It was a fascinating discussion.
 I think my appreciation of Jesus has been strengthened.
 One last question: How do you personally study the Bible?
 On the one hand you are a believer, like the rest of us, and on the other hand you are a theologian by profession.
 How do these two sides help each other?

 I often listen to the Bible with my ears.
 I have it on tape.
 When I’m exercising or stuck in traffic, I listen to it just like the old days.
 The vast majority of people who lived in biblical times were illiterate, so they listened to it.
-It helped me a lot to listen to it.
+It helps me a lot to listen to it.
 What matters is the rhythm, the words, and what you remember and grasp when you listen to it, as opposed to reading it.
 This method has been very effective for me.
 When I prepare to preach on a passage, I listen to it many, many times before I study it.
 There are a few people whose sermons and studies are meaningful to me.
 I also look at what they have said about the passage after I have heard it myself.
 I read them as inspiration for my sermons and talks.
 Then I start the hard work of researching the words, the meanings, the context, etc. It’s a three-step process.

 Thank you for this interview.